 symptoms of depression - sleep problems, weakness, tired feeling, mood changes.

 problems with contact lenses;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Ortho Tri-Cyclen?

-Some drugs can make Ortho Tri-Cyclen less effective, which may result in pregnancy.
-Other drugs may interact with ethinyl estradiol and desogestrel, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs interact with ethinyl estradiol and norgestimate, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Some drugs can make birth control pills less effective, which may result in pregnancy.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Ortho Tri-Cyclen (ethinyl estradiol / norgestimate)